-The Financial Aid Office at Clayton State University is committed to providing quality financial aid services.
+The Office of Financial Aid at Clayton State University is committed to providing quality financial aid services.
 We administer federal Title IV programs, State of Georgia programs, federal VA Education Benefits, and provide scholarship assistance to eligible students who seek financial educational funding via these resources.
-We provide excellent customer service in a fiscally astute manner adhering to all federal, state, and university regulations.
+We provide excellent customer service and adhere to federal, state, and university regulations.